 Many who use a computer at work or home may be unaware of workstation situations that can increase their risk of development of injury.
 The following references aid in recognizing potential hazards associated at computer workstations and give possible solutions to address those hazards.

-Evaluating your computer workstation: How to make it work for you (PDF).
+- Evaluating your computer workstation: How to make it work for you*.
 Oregon Occupational Safety and Health Division (OR-OSHA).
 Identifies health considerations for video display terminals (VDTs) and workstation use, how to evaluate a workstation, and various measures that can be taken to reduce associated worker health problems.

-Alternative Keyboards.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-148, (1997, January).
+- Alternative Keyboards.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-148, (January 1997).
 Explains the differences between alternative and regular keyboards, and provides information on whether alternative keyboards prevent injuries.